 The SAIL Value Model also includes "SAIL CLC," which is a tool to summarize and compare the performance of CLCs in the VA.
-The SAIL model leverages much of the same data used in The Centers for Medicare & Medicaid Services' (CMS) Nursing Home Compare.33 The SAIL CLC provides a single resource to review quality measures and health inspection results.
+The SAIL model leverages much of the same data used in The Centers for Medicare & Medicaid Services' (CMS) Nursing Home Compare.
+35 The SAIL CLC provides a single resource to review quality measures and health inspection results.
 It

-33 According to Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), November 19, 2018, "In December 2008, The Centers for Medicare & Medicaid Services (CMS) enhanced its Nursing Home Compare public reporting site to include a set of quality ratings for each nursing home that participates in Medicare or Medicaid.
+35 According to the Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), August 22, 2019, "In December 2008, The Centers for Medicare & Medicaid Services (CMS) enhanced its Nursing Home Compare public reporting site to include a set of quality ratings for each nursing home that participates in Medicare or Medicaid.
 The ratings take the form of several "star" ratings for each nursing home.
-The primary goal of this rating system is to provide residents and their families with an easy way to understand assessment of nursing home quality; making meaningful distinctions between high and low performing nursing homes."

-includes star ratings for an unannounced survey, staffing, quality, and overall results.34 Table 8 summarizes the rating results for the facility's CLC as of June 30, 2018.
-Although the facility has an overall "5-star" rating, its rating for quality is only a "4-star," which is determined by the performance indicators detailed in Table 8.
+The primary goal of this rating system is to provide residents and their families with an easy way to understand assessment of nursing home quality; making meaningful distinctions between high and low includes star ratings for an unannounced survey, staffing, quality, and overall results.36 Table 9 summarizes the rating results for the facility's CLC as of September 30, 2018.
+Although the facility has an overall "3-star" rating, its rating for quality is only a "2-star."

-Table 8.
-Facility CLC Star Ratings (as of June 30, 2018)
+Table 9.
+Facility CLC Star Ratings (as of September 30, 2018)

 Domain Star Rating

-Unannounced Survey
+Unannounced Survey 2

-Staffing
+Staffing 5

-Quality
+Quality 2

-Overall
+Overall 3

-In exploring the reasons for the "4-star" quality rating, the OIG considered the radar diagram showing CLC performance relative to other CLCs for all 13 quality measures.
-Figure 7 illustrates the facility's CLC quality rankings and performance compared with other VA CLCs as of June 30, 2018.
-Figure 7 uses blue and green data points to indicate high performance (for example, in the areas of moderate-severe pain (long stay) and newly received antipsychotic medications (short stay)).
-A metric that need improvement and was likely the reason why the facility had a "4-star" for quality is denoted in orange (improvement in function (short-stay)).
-35 http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=7410.
-(The website was accessed on March 6, 2019, but is not accessible by the public.)
+In exploring the reasons for the "2-star" quality rating, the OIG considered the radar diagram showing CLC performance relative to other CLCs for all 13 quality measures.
+Figure 8 illustrates the facility's CLC quality rankings and performance compared with other VA CLCs as of September 30, 2018.
+The figure uses blue and green data points to indicate high performance (for example, in the areas of physical restraints-long stay (LS), moderate-severe pain-short stay (SS), and urinary tract infection (UTI) (LS)).
+Metrics that need improvement and were likely the reasons why the facility had a "2-star" for quality are denoted in orange and red (for example, newly received antipsychotic medications (LS), catheter in bladder (LS), and falls with major injury (LS)).37 http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=7410.
+(The website was accessed on September 3, 2019, but is not accessible by the public.)

-34 Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), Center for Innovation & Analytics (last updated November 19, 2018).
+36 Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC), Center for Innovation & Analytics (last updated August 22, 2019).

-35 For data definitions of acronyms in the SAIL CLC measures, please see Appendix E.
+37 For data definitions of acronyms in the SAIL CLC measures, please see Appendix E.

-Figure 7.
-Facility CLC Quality Measure Rankings (as of June 30, 2018)
+Figure 8.
+Facility CLC Quality Measure Rankings (as of September 30, 2018)